 TECHNOLOGY IS NOT PERFECT

-Welcome to part 6 of the beginner series – camera metering, and this is going to be another short one.
+Welcome to a beginner’s guide on camera metering, and this is going to be another short one.
 Ever wonder how modern cameras automatically “know” how to take photos that are not too bright or too dark?
 The answer will be, through a series of built-in (light) metering sensors.

 But even with today’s technology, it is not perfect, and you will sometimes get photos that are too bright or dark.
 This guide will help you understand metering, and how to tweak it a little to get better photos.